 The European Union's covered bond directive and regulation came into effect on 7 January 2020.
-There will be a maximum thirty (30) month transposition period after the effective date for the new directive and the new regulation will become applicable during July 2022 (please refer to the risk factor "The Swedish legislation implementing the EU Covered Bond Directive 2019/2162").
+The new directive and the new regulation became applicable during July 2022 (please refer to the risk factor "The Swedish legislation implementing the EU Covered Bond Directive 2019/2162").